 Disclaimer: This is not a sample of our professional work.
 The paper has been produced by a student.
 You can view samples of our work here.
 Opinions, suggestions, recommendations and results in this piece are those of the author and should not be taken as our company views.

-In this essay, Karl Marx’s critique of the views of Thomas Hobbes and John Lockeregarding Social Contract is analyzed.
-In this regard, the views of Thomas Hobbes and John Lockewith with respect to Social Contract are analyzed and the reasons on the basis of which Karl Marx has criticized their views of Social Contract will be identified.
+In this essay, Karl Marx’s critique of the views of Thomas Hobbes and John Locke regarding Social Contract is analyzed.
+In this regard, the views of Thomas Hobbes and John Locke with respect to the Social Contract are analyzed, and the reasons on the basis of which Karl Marx has criticized their views of Social Contract will be identified.
 Moreover, by analyzing Karl Marx’s views about Social Contract and his justifications for the criticism will be outlined

 Karl Marx’s Critique of the Social Contract of Thomas Hobbes

 Hobbes came forward with the explanation of social contract theory, where he defined it as ruler powers that cannot be challenged.
-Hobbes had also pointed out that human beings are naturally considered to be selfish as they tend to do what is in their best interest.
-However as per Hobbes people are unable to handle a situation where there is no peace, for instance, a state of war and so in such circumstances they enter into a social contract where they give all their rights unconditionally to one man or to a group of person who normally acts as the ruling body.
+Hobbes had also pointed out that human beings are naturally considered selfish as they tend to do what is in their best interest.
+However, as per Hobbes, people are unable to handle a situation where there is no peace, for instance, a state of war, and so in such circumstances, they enter into a social contract where they give all their rights unconditionally to one man or to a group of person who normally acts as the ruling body.

 The social contract would be applicable only to the people and binding towards them but not the ruler.
 In view of this, the rulers would be free to decide what is right and what is wrong and have absolute power.
 Moreover, as per the views of Hobbes on property, rewards, and equality, the people should be rewarded equitably according to their respective abilities and capacities.
-In view of this, different people have different abilities and capacities and therefore it is ‘just’ if they are given unequal rewards.
+Given this, different people have different abilities and capacities, and therefore it is ‘just’ if they are given unequal rewards.
 (Harrison, 2003)

-Karl Marx as being a critique of liberal theories had different views on property, rewards, and equality which were proposed by Hobbes.
-As per Marx, the moral equality of everyone should be respected by justice and if some people have necessities of life while others do not have, then it amounts to injustice in moral equality.
+As a critique of liberal theories, Karl Marx had different views on property, rewards, and equality, which Hobbes proposed.
+As per Marx, the moral equality of everyone should be respected by justice, and if some people have necessities of life while others do not have, then it amounts to injustice in moral equality.

 Therefore, it is the responsibility of the ruler and the government to provide necessities of life to the public without any form of discrimination.
 However, as social contract theory of Hobbes is discriminating, therefore, it is unjust and exploitation of human rights if the ruler or government have absolute rights without depending upon the will of people (Falaky, 2014)

 Marx has criticized the social contract theory of Thomas Hobbes based on the following points.
-Marx disagrees with the view of Hobbes that fear of death or severe differences compel people to form the social contract and give power to an authoritative body or Government.
-Marx instead suggested that it is because forming a social contract requires people to have trust in the ruler and as people are selfish by nature, therefore, it can be argued that they are not likely to trust others.
+Marx disagrees with the view of Hobbes that fear of death or severe differences compel people to form the social contract and give power to an authoritative body or government.
+Marx instead suggested that it is because forming a social contract requires people to trust the ruler, and as people are selfish by nature, it can be argued that they are not likely to trust others.

 Such a contract will not be appealing to human nature and so to the people.
-Marx had greatly criticized Hobbes’s social contract theory where the rights of the people are granted by the government and so people depend upon the will of the ruler which is unjust.
+Marx had greatly criticized Hobbes’s social contract theory where the government grants the rights of the people, and so people depend upon the will of the ruler, which is unjust.
 (Kercher, 2004)